heckendorfc/Ikusu/docs/Misc.md

 # Misc

-All non-equippable items (including Wirt's Leg)
+All other non-equippable items (including Wirt's Leg)

 ## Gold